 Sufficient reach at relatively less expenses

 Unlike its larger counterparts, a typical small enterprise can only realistically meet the demand for its product or service in its vicinity.
-If you’re promoting a franchise for sale, then one can go to the business hub of the city starting at 5 o’clock.
 Looking for kids with parents?
 The distributor can go to playgrounds and parks.
 Consequently, while alternatives like TV, radio, mobile and internet can provide wider coverage, small businesses do not require this benefit.
 This wider reach also makes mass media advertising more expensive, hence small businesses may not be able to afford it or if they do avail of it, they will just be faced with an unsatisfactory return for their advertising expenditure.

 Distributing leaflets only requires presentable yet inexpensive leaflets and people who hand out the material.
 One does not even have to hire an outside party to distribute the leaflets; staff may be tasked to do it during non-peak hours or seasons.
 On the other hand, the quality of leaflets must match the brand; one may use cheap-looking design and paper if the target market is comprised of lowest cost seekers – but normally not with high-end individuals!
 Essex Distributions always pride themselves on the quality of their leaflets and their service, they say “There are a lot of sharks in this industry, if you’re currently using a leaflet distributor – be sure the leaflets are actually being delivered…”